bendrick92/bpwalters/src/pages/blog/2016-02-12-setting-up-a-raspberry-pi-web-server.md

 * Finally, we set up a port forwarding rule on our router to forward external port 80 HTTP requests to port 5050 of our Pi server.

 NOTE: It may take a few minutes to a few hours for your DNS record to update and correctly resolve requests to your domain name to the public IP of your web server, so be patient.

-Please feel free to share any questions/comments you may have below!